 Figure 2 depicts NetKernel's architecture.
 The BSD socket APIs are transparently redirected to a complete NetKernel socket implementation in GuestLib in the guest kernel (§4.1).
-The GuestLib can be deployed as a kernel patch and is the only change we make to the user VM.
 Network stacks are implemented by the operator on the same host as Network Stack Modules (NSMs), which are individual VMs in our current design.
 Inside the NSM, a ServiceLib interfaces with the network stack.
-The NSM connects to the vSwitch, be it a software or a hardware switch, and then the pNICs.
+The NSM connects to the vSwitch, be it a software/hardware switch, and then the pNICs.
 Thus our design also supports SR-IOV.

 All socket operations and their results are translated into NetKernel Queue Elements (NQEs) by GuestLib and ServiceLib (§4.2).
 For NQE transmission, GuestLib and ServiceLib each has a NetKernel device, or NK device in the following, consisting of one or more sets of lockless queues.
-Each queue set has a send queue and receive queue for operations with data transfer (e.g. send()), and a job queue and completion queue for control operations without data transfer (e.g. setsockopt ()).
+Each queue set has a send queue and receive queue for operations with data transfer (e.g. send()), and a job queue and completion queue for control operations without data transfer (e.g. setsockopt()).
 Each NK device connects to a software switch called CoreEngine, which runs on the hypervisor and performs actual NQE switching (§4.3).
 The CoreEngine is also responsible for various management tasks such as setting up the NK devices, ensuring isolation among VMs, etc. (§4.4) A unique set of hugepages are shared between each VM-NSM tuple for application data exchange.
-A NK device also maintains a hugepage region that is memory mapped to the corresponding application hugepages as in Figure 2
+A NK device also maintains a hugepage region that is memory mapped to the corresponding application hugepages as in Figure 2 (§4.5).

-(§4.5).
 Note that as the socket API that copies data is preserved, misbehaving applications cannot pose security risks on NetKernel, this is the same as original kernel design.
 We discuss additional security implications of NetKernel in §8.